Contracting Matters Blog

 Continue reading about The Contractor Lifestyle: Does it Live Up to the Billing?

 As a contractor, you may think that your contract is watertight.
-You’re wrong.
+You may think there’s no need to take an IR35 audit.
+Your agency told you your contract was 1000% HMRC safe.
+But don’t bank on it!
 According to HMRC:

 “There’s no such thing as an IR35-proof contract”